CodingMentalModels/nucleotide/README.md

 After N rooms traversed, the swat team arrives and recaptures you if you haven't exited yet.

+#### Modelling

+- Will need a graph representation to know which rooms are adjacent to other ones

 #### Rendering

 - Blueprint